by Kelly R. Smith

 Supreme Court Justice is a Lifetime Gig

 This is the reason why President Obama’s appointment of Sonia Maria Sotomayor was so disturbing to constitutionally-opinionated Americans and even foreign-born critics.
 She indicated that she intended to pass rulings based on her personal sentiments (empathy, she said) rather than on the basics of the constitution which she is bound by oath to comply with and defend.
+This is to say, not even contemporary sentiments, no, just her own.

 An unabashed left-wing liberal radical, she also ruled against the Stolen Valor Act which prevents individuals from portraying themselves as armed forces heroes for false personal gain.
 This (from my perspective as a veteran) is a poor choice for this high office.
 Shame.